U.S. stocks rise as economy shows signs of improvement

 Lastly the Commerce Department reported that the U.S. economy grew at a 6.4% annual rate in the first quarter as the economy recovers from the pandemic.

+“We're advising investors that if we're going to get outsized positive economic news, it really supports the extent to which and the speed with which we're going to see a reopening in the economy,” said Greg Bassuk, founder and CEO of AXS Investments.
+“And we think stocks are reacting positively to that today."

-Investors will turn their attention to Friday's inflation data.
+Investors are looking ahead to Friday's inflation data.
 The growing economy has raised inflation concerns, though analysts expect that much of the increase will be tied to economic growth and will be digestible.

 The data out Friday is the Commerce Department's personal consumption expenditures index, more commonly referred to as PCE.
 The Federal Reserve, whose job is to monitor and control inflation as best as they can, tends to rely on PCE data more than the more widely known consumer price index, or CPI, when making policy decisions.